jimzhe842/GoTeleportWorkerLibrary/DesignDoc.md

-  status Status // status of the job intialized to "starting" ("starting", "running", "stopped", or "finished") ctx context.Context // context for the exec.CommandContext cancel context.CancelFunc // cancel func to stop a job output interface{} // result of a finished job lock sync.Mutex // read/write locks
+  status Status // status of the job intialized to "starting" ("starting", "running", "stopped", or "finished") ctx context.Context // context for the exec.CommandContext cancel context.CancelFunc // cancel func to stop a job output string // result of a finished job lock sync.Mutex // read/write locks
 }
 ```